whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/ifttt/guide-to-ifttt.md

 [ ![r/ifttt - Guide to tricking IFTTT into supporting multiple conditions and storing variables: IF this AND/OR that happened in the past, and now this happens, then do X. \(Using spreadsheets and Filter code\)](https://preview.redd.it/fsu0fxgg2u841.png?width=1618&format=png&auto=webp&s=d6b327c8b43fb554a506250cb9476a75d325575c) ](https://preview.redd.it/fsu0fxgg2u841.png?width=1618&format=png&auto=webp&s=d6b327c8b43fb554a506250cb9476a75d325575c)

 ___

 ## Comments

-### This is cool.
+### This is Cool

 I remember this link from the past.
 Just adding here for info.

 https://medium.com/@pebneter/when-if-is-not-enough-55b6e57d8742

-The other thing I heard about recently was Home Assistant for raspberry pi. ⏤ by *tresswa* (↑ 3/ ↓ 0) ├─ I just read some of the explanation of what Apilio is, and it seems like its exactly the same idea as  what i just did.
-Seems way easier too, but Google Sheets is free....
+The other thing I heard about recently was Home Assistant for raspberry pi. ⏤ by *tresswa* (↑ 3/ ↓ 0)
+├─ I just read some of the explanation of what Apilio is, and it seems like its exactly the same idea as  what i just did.
+Seems way easier too, but Google Sheets is free….

 If i ever expand my smart home i will give it a go because my masterpiece sheet  takes like 20 applets just to toggle the lights and change color temps.
 I'm afraid of the monster i will create. ⏤ by *tom_0334* (↑ 3/ ↓ 0)
 ├── I like your method though.
 I haven’t tinkered with this level of stuff, but I’m going to follow your guide. ⏤ by *tresswa* (↑ 1/ ↓ 0)
 ├── What smart lights do you use? ⏤ by *tresswa* (↑ 1/ ↓ 0)
 ├─── I use Yeelight, mostly because i liked their led strip ⏤ by *tom_0334* (↑ 2/ ↓ 0)
 ├── “But google sheets is free. “ and thus is why I love this solution. ⏤ by *pickled_ricks* (↑ 1/ ↓ 0)
 ├── Also try Macrodroid, it is like a local non-cloud version of apilio.

 Uses webhooks to set variables from IFTTT and super easy to learn.

 I use routine + IFTTT + macrodroid for complex automation rules. ⏤ by *mikesrd2019* (↑ 1/ ↓ 0)
 ├── You're ready to level up.
 Get yourself a pi, and start around with screwing nodered, docker, and huginn. ⏤ by *jabies* (↑ 1/ ↓ 0)
 └────

-#### This seems like a neat workaround.
-I'll have to give it a try. ⏤ by *ElSabioUno* (↑ 2/ ↓ 0)
+#### This Seems like a Neat Workaround.
+I'll Have to Give it a Try. ⏤ by *ElSabioUno* (↑ 2/ ↓ 0)

-#### That's clever, saved that post! ⏤ by *m-p-3* (↑ 2/ ↓ 0)
+#### That's Clever, Saved that Post! ⏤ by *m-p-3* (↑ 2/ ↓ 0)

-##### Very helpful.
+##### Very Helpful.
 Thanks! ⏤ by *burkybang* (↑ 1/ ↓ 0)

-##### This is genius and I am so impressed. ⏤ by *pickled_ricks* (↑ 1/ ↓ 0)
+##### This is Genius and I Am so Impressed. ⏤ by *pickled_ricks* (↑ 1/ ↓ 0)

-##### Looks good!
-I asked a question earlier today that this can solve.
-Will try this next week. ⏤ by *marshallandy83* (↑ 1/ ↓ 0)
+##### Looks Good!
+I Asked a Question Earlier Today that This Can Solve.
+Will Try This next Week. ⏤ by *marshallandy83* (↑ 1/ ↓ 0)

-##### Very helpful.
-It's a good workaround but IFTTT should be able to do this from within the app by now.
-Without a smart person, our smart homes are nothing more than remote switches and sensors to turn lights on and off etc. A true smart home, would be more integrated and apply some logic to requests.
-Hopefully, the new alliance will be working on making things smarter and easier to setup and manage in the near future. ⏤ by *dnateo* (↑ 1/ ↓ 0)
+##### Very Helpful.
+It's a Good Workaround but IFTTT Should Be Able to Do This from within the App by Now.
+Without a Smart Person, Our Smart Homes Are Nothing More than Remote Switches and Sensors to Turn Lights on and off Etc. A True Smart Home, Would Be More Integrated and Apply Some Logic to Requests.
+Hopefully, the New Alliance Will Be Working on Making Things Smarter and Easier to Setup and Manage in the near Future. ⏤ by *dnateo* (↑ 1/ ↓ 0)

-##### This is exactly what I need.
-Thank you! ⏤ by *fc518* (↑ 1/ ↓ 0)
+##### This is Exactly what I Need.
+Thank You! ⏤ by *fc518* (↑ 1/ ↓ 0)

-##### Thanks for your solution !
+##### Thanks for Your Solution

 &amp;#x200B;

-It works great but sadly there is a little delay so this can't apply to everything...
+It works great but sadly there is a little delay so this can't apply to everything…

 After some research i found Integromat and well, it looks amazing !
 I'm only starting with it but it seems very powerful and the free tier is generous.
 It's originally a Zapier like but it has ifttt webhook integration as a huge bonus.
 And best of all it have a great interface.
 The only downside i can see is that it must be a little complicated for some users.